Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 There are two types of safflower oil to try: high-linoleic and high-oleic.
 The high-oleic variety of this healthy oil is the better pick for cooking, especially for deep-frying, pan-searing or roasting dishes like battered fish or mochi donuts.
 It also works well in batters such as lemon ricotta pancake batter.

-With a smoke point of around 510 degrees Fahrenheit and a clean, neutral taste, safflower oil is a must-try among the healthiest cooking oils for those seeking a versatile option that adds texture without overpowering flavor.
+With a smoke point of around 510 degrees Fahrenheit and a neutral taste, safflower oil is a must-try among the healthiest cooking oils for those seeking a versatile option that adds texture without overpowering flavor.

 Safflower Oil Nutritional Info (per 1-tablespoon serving)